 The posts may be based at any of the White Rose DTP partner universities, and will be fixed term positions on either a one-year full-time or two year part-time contract.
 The Fellowship will include salary costs, and additional funds may be applied for to support research activities including travel, subsistence, conference attendance, training and fieldwork.

-The fellows must be located on an accredited DTP pathway and have completed their PhD at a research organisation that is part of a DTP or CDT.
+The fellows must be located on an accredited WRDTP pathway and have completed their PhD at a research organisation in the UK.
 Applicants are not required to have previously held an ESRC-funded studentship in order to be eligible to apply.

-- Have been awarded a PhD or have passed their viva voce with minor amendments by the application date of 23rd March 2022 and have been awarded their PhD by the fellowship start date of 1st October 2022
+- Have been awarded a PhD or have passed their viva voce with minor amendments by the application deadline of 16 May 2024 and have been awarded their PhD by the fellowship start date of 1 October 2024

-- Plan to base themselves in an ESRC WRDTP accredited department or school, which is approved for their chosen Pathway.
+- Plan to base themselves in an ESRC WRDTP accredited department or school

 Through being embedded within a high-quality environment for research and training, the fellow will have the opportunity to undertake a varied programme of activities supporting their continued development for careers both within and outside of academia.